-COMPANY recently came into compliance with the reporting requirement set forth in the Jenkins Act, a federal law requiring merchants selling tobacco products across state lines to report the purchases to the taxing authorities of the state where the purchaser resides.
+COMPANY A and COMPANY B recently came into compliance with the reporting requirement set forth in the Jenkins Act, a federal law requiring merchants selling tobacco products across state lines to report the purchases to the taxing authorities of the state where the purchaser resides.
 Upon receiving information regarding the Petitioner's untaxed cigarette purchases, the Division issued an assessment for the unpaid cigarette tax and the unpaid use tax on each transaction.

-Petitioner does not deny that she made these purchases, but she states she was unaware that tax was due.
-While this apparently prompted the Division not to seek a penalty, her lack of awareness does not warrant waiving the taxes or interest.
+Petitioner does not deny that he made these purchases, but he states he was unaware that tax was due.
+While this apparently prompted the Division not to seek a penalty, his lack of awareness does not warrant waiving the taxes or interest.

 On August 22, 2005, Petitioner paid the taxes that were due.
-She did not remit payment of the interest.
-Respondent credited her payment to interest first, and applied the balance to the taxes due.
+He did not remit payment of the interest.
+Respondent credited his payment to interest first, and applied the balance to the taxes due.
 Thus, a balance of \$\$\$\$ has been accruing interest since that date.

 Petitioner does not contest the taxes assessed.
-She requests a waiver of the interest.
-The Division objects to her request on the grounds no reasonable cause exists.
+He requests a waiver of the interest.
+The Division objects to his request on the grounds no reasonable cause exists.

 Petitioner's ignorance of the law does not rise to the level of reasonable cause.

-Additionally, she had the time value of the money.
+Additionally, he had the time value of the money.